 Benefits of using a VPN with PS4

 Standard internet service providers also sometimes throttle internet bandwidth and speed when you’re playing games with friends online, and this can be really inconvenient if you love gaming!
-Using a good VPN can speed up your internet connection and stop your service provider putting a cap on how much internet you can use (but on the other hand, using a bad VPN can actually slow your gaming speed down, so you must choose carefully).
+Using a good VPN can speed up your internet connection and stop your service provider from putting a cap on how much internet you can use (but on the other hand, using a bad VPN can actually slow your gaming speed down, so you must choose carefully).

 Relating to the previous points, installing and using a VPN during your gaming experience can unlock broader access to online gaming on foreign servers or with your international friends.
 So, if you’re playing a game and can’t seem to get on the same server as your friends, then a VPN could very likely be the solution!

 Finally, a Virtual Private Network allows you far greater privacy as you play.
-It bounces your internet communications off a different server and stops nearby people snooping on what you’re transmitting.
-Even if you have nothing to hide, it’s still super creepy for people to have potential access to your internet connection and using a VPN, even if it’s only on your PlayStation 4, is simply a sensible technological choice.
+It bounces your internet communications off a different server and stops nearby people from snooping on what you’re transmitting.
+Even if you have nothing to hide, it’s still super creepy for people to have potential access to your internet connection, and using a VPN, even if it’s only on your PlayStation 4, is simply a sensible technological choice.

 How to use a VPN on PS4 without a PC